Generic Behavior of a Measure Preserving Transformation: Abstract

 Del Junco--Lema\'nczyk [\ref{DL_B}] showed that a generic measure preserving transformation satisfies a certain orthogonality conditions.
 More precisely, there is a dense $G_\delta$ subset of measure preserving transformations such that for every $T\in G$ and $k(1), k(2), \dots, k(l)\in \mathbb{Z}^+$, $k'(1), k'(2), \dots, k'(l')\in \mathbb{Z}^+$, the convolutions

-are mutually singular, provided that $(k(1), k(2), \dots, k(l))$ is not a rearrangement of $(k'(1), k'(2), \dots, k'(l'))$.
-We will introduce an analogous orthogonality conditions for continuous unitary representations of $L^0(\mu,\mathbb{T})$ which we denote by DL--condition.
-We connect the DL--condition with a result of Solecki [\ref{S1_B}] which states that every continuous unitary representations of $L^0(\mu,\mathbb{T})$ is a direct sum of action by pointwise multiplication on measure spaces $(X^{|\kappa|},\lambda_\kappa)$ where $\kappa$ is an increasing finite sequence of non-zero integers.
-In particular, we show that the ``probabilistic'' DL-condition translates to ``deterministic'' orthogonality conditions on the measures $\lambda_\kappa$.
+where $\sigma_{T^k}$ is the maximal spectral type of $T^k$, are mutually singular, provided that $(k(1), k(2), \dots, k(l))$ is not a rearrangement of $(k'(1), k'(2), \dots, k'(l'))$.
+We will introduce analogous orthogonality conditions for continuous unitary representations of the group of all measurable functions with values in the circle, $L^0(\mu,\mathbb{T})$, which we denote by the DL--condition.
+We connect the DL--condition with a result of Solecki [\ref{S1_B}] which identifies continuous unitary representations of $L^0(\mu,\mathbb{T})$ with a collection of measures $\{\lambda_\kappa\}$ where $\kappa$ runs over all increasing finite sequence of non-zero integers.
+In particular, we show that the ``probabilistic'' DL--condition translates to ``deterministic'' orthogonality conditions on the measures $\lambda_\kappa$.
+As a corollary, we show that the same orthogonality conditions as in the result by Del Junco--Lema\'nczyk hold for a generic unitary operator on a separable infinite dimensional Hilbert space.